MicrosoftDocs/azure-devops-docs/docs/work/reference/api-ref/partialopen.md

 (Mode 2) Optimized - Fetch only the fields relevant to a particular project, when project hint is specified.
 This is most optimal and recommended when all workitems are from the same project.

 By using PartialOpen, you can save bandwidth, resources, and time by paging in data for multiple work item fields up to the page size that is specified in [WorkItemCollection.PageSize](https://msdn.microsoft.com/library/microsoft.teamfoundation.workitemtracking.client.workitemcollection.pagesize%28v=vs.120%29.aspx).
-For Team Services customers, the Open method is rate limited whereas PartialOpen is not.
+For VSTS customers, the Open method is rate limited whereas PartialOpen is not.

 This method does nothing if [IsPartialOpen](https://msdn.microsoft.com/en-us/library/microsoft.teamfoundation.workitemtracking.client.workitem.ispartialopen%28v=vs.120%29.aspx), [IsOpen](https://msdn.microsoft.com/library/microsoft.teamfoundation.workitemtracking.client.workitem.isopen%28v=vs.120%29.aspx) or [IsNew](https://msdn.microsoft.com/library/microsoft.teamfoundation.workitemtracking.client.workitem.isnew%28v=vs.120%29.aspx) are true.